-Pass out the drought resilience handout to each resilience team.
+Pass out the drought game resilience strategy list to each resilience team.

 Facilitator: Each resilience team will need to decide which resources you want to invest in.
 Each team has 300 million credits to invest.
 You don't have to invest all 300 million, but you cannot invest more than 300 million.